samtupy/nvgt/doc/src/manual/compiling your project for distribution.md

 # Libraries needed for distribution:
 There are a few libraries (dependancies) that Nvgt code relies on.
 When running from source, Nvgt is just interpreting your .nvgt scripts and using the libraries found in its own installation folder.
 Generally, if all is normal that will be:
 * On Windows, c:\Nvgt
-* On Linux,
+* On Linux, where you extracted NVGT's tarball to.
-* On Mac OS,
+* On Mac OS, `/Applications/nvgt.app/Contents`

-Within that folder you should have a subfolder that is called "lib".
+Within that folder you should have a subfolder that is called "lib" (or "Frameworks" on macOS).
 Lib contains the redistributable dependancies Nvgt uses for certain functionality.
 When you run from source, the Nvgt interpretor uses this very folder.
 However, when you compile, you must provide the files in the same directory as the compiled program so that it can find them.
 You may copy the entire lib folder to the location of the compiled game, or you can optionally just copy the files directly there if you don't want a lib folder for some reason.
 You can omit some of the dll files not needed by your code.
 A list is provided below of the basic purpose and importance of each so you can hopefully know what to omit if you don't want all of them.
 These files must be included where ever the program ends up, so installers need to copy those over as well, and they should be included in any zip files for portable programs, etc.

 **Note: you can have a subdirectory within the program's directory called lib with the files inside, or you can also just place the dlls right in the program's directory where the binary is.**